gottfrois/optics-agent-ruby/README.md

   # Send detailed traces along with usage reports
   report_traces true

-  # How long to wait before sending a schema report after startup, in, milliseconds
+  # How long to wait before sending a schema report after startup, in
+  # milliseconds
   schema_report_delay_ms 10 * 1000

   # How often to send reports in milliseconds.
 Defaults to 1 minute.
-Minimum 10 seconds.
-You shouldn't need to set this unless you are debugging.
+  # You shouldn't need to set this unless you are debugging.
   report_interval_ms 60 * 1000

   # Where to send the reports.
-Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
-You shouldn't need to set this unless you are debugging
+Defaults to the production Optics endpoint,
+  # or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
+  # You shouldn't need to set this unless you are debugging
   endpoint_url 'https://optics-report.apollodata.com'
 end
 ```